jiricodes/nss-cloud/docs/report.md

 Specs
 - vm running on csc - Ubuntu 20.04, 1vCPU, 1GB RAM.

-## 3 Components / Module description including the interfaces exposed between the modules (2 points)
+## 3 Components / Module description including the interfaces exposed between the modules
 - mariadb (docker)
 - nextcloud server (tls to mariadb container. https serve for client)
 - client - over https through web
 - certification bot - let's encrypt
 - apache

 ## 4 Communication channel between the modules.
 For instance, do the modules use secure communication to communicate with each other, if yes, how?
-(2 points)

 - server and client over HTTPS
 - nextcloud and database over TLS? perhaps